 - Serving as Special Litigation Counsel for the Chapter 7 trustee of Cascade Acceptance Corp. to pursue insider claims in excess of $50 million for breach of fiduciary duty, mismanagement and fraudulent transfers.

-- Successfully defending an appeal of a sizable arbitration award and succeeding on appeal to pierce the corporate veil to add defendant's owner as a judgement debtor.
+- Successfully defending an appeal of a sizable arbitration award and succeeding on appeal to pierce the corporate veil to add defendant's owner as a judgment debtor.

 - Settling a $15+ million case involving an international equipment leasing fraud scheme on behalf of a defrauded lender.